reox/FreeCAD_macros/README.md

 Most of my macros are designed to work with a Python3/QT5 build of FreeCAD!
 Please use a modern version like 0.18 which supports both!

+# Add the Macros to your toolbar:

+Follow the instructions in the FreeCAD wiki regaring [Toolbar Customization](https://wiki.freecadweb.org/Customize_Toolbars).
+Do not forget to add the `icons` folder in order to use the provided icons for the macros.

 ## CustomFormat.FCMacro